misotanni/misotanni.github.io/fjs/index.md

 6. For staff notation, the positive compound accidental is written first (if any), then the negative compound accidental with a minus sign in front (if any), then any conventional accidental, then the note.

 7. All else is shorthand.

+## What Now?

+- Go here for a [crash course](https://misotanni.bandcamp.com/album/6-digit-computer-ost) in the FJS.
+With a mediocre understanding of JI, learning the FJS takes mere minutes.
+- Read the [complete formal description](https://misotanni.bandcamp.com/album/6-digit-computer-ost) for a reference of the exact rules when in doubt.
+- See the [mathematics](https://misotanni.bandcamp.com/album/6-digit-computer-ost) behind the FJS.
+Go here for the proof that the FJS is bijective and the proofs of its many beautiful properties.
+- See a [comparison](https://misotanni.bandcamp.com/album/6-digit-computer-ost) of the FJS with two competing notation systems: Helmholtz-Ellis and Ben Johnston notation, and understand why the FJS exceeds both of them.
+- Use the website's [calculators](https://misotanni.bandcamp.com/album/6-digit-computer-ost) to automatically perform FJS-related calculations.
+Advice: bookmark these immediately.
+- See many more [examples](https://misotanni.bandcamp.com/album/6-digit-computer-ost) of the FJS in usage.

+**What will the FJS mean for you?**